sinyorre/hepsitodo-ui/README.md

 # Hepsitodo App UI

+Please check the [repo](https://github.com/sinyorre/hepsitodo-backend) and run the Hepsitodo backend service.

 If you want to run this project, you have two options.

 * 1- Use `docker container run -p 3000:80 snalagoz/todo-app-todo_ui`